TheSilvered/nest/docs/c_api/c_api-map.md

 - `[in] map`: the map to get the value from
 - `[in] key`: the key associated to the value
-- `[out] err`: the error

 **Return value**:

-The function returns `NULL` if an error occurred or if the key was not inside the dictionary, and the value associated to the key on success.
+The function returns `NULL` if the key was not inside the dictionary, and the value associated to the key on success.

 ---